Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Deferred Proofs

 \begin{proof}{Proof of \Cref{thm:mehtalpstochgap}.} Consider the complete bipartite graph $\bpgraph$ with $|U|=|V|=n$ and $p_{uv}=1/n$ for all $(u,v)\in U\times V$.
-Lemma~\ref{lem:randgraph} implies that, almost surely as $n\to\infty$, there exists an independent set of size $n(2\gamma+\gamma^2)$, and hence there exists a vertex cover of size $2n-n(2\gamma+\gamma^2)\approx 0.544n$ (found by taking all the vertices not in the independent set).
+We state the following result that is implied by \citet{karp1981maximum}. \begin{lemma}[Theorem~14 of~\citet{bb95randgraph}; implied by \citet{karp1981maximum}] Let $G$ be a random bipartite graph with both partitions of size $n$ and where each edge exists independently with probability $p=1/n$.
+Let $\gamma$ be the solution to the equation $\gamma = e^{-\gamma}$.
+Then, the largest independent set of $G$ has size $n(2\gamma+\gamma^{2}))[1+o(1)]$ with probability $1-o(1)$. \end{lemma} \Cref{lem:randgraph} implies that, almost surely as $n\to\infty$, there exists an independent set of size $n(2\gamma+\gamma^2)$, and hence there exists a vertex cover of size $2n-n(2\gamma+\gamma^2)\approx 0.544n$ (found by taking all the vertices not in the independent set).
 Therefore almost surely no matching can have size greater than $0.544n$.
 It follows that no online or offline algorithm can achieve an expected matching size greater than

 completing the proof that the stochasticity gap is at least 0.544. \Halmos\end{proof}

 \begin{proof}{Proof of \Cref{thm:halfub}.} We complete the proof of \Cref{thm:halfub} by showing that an online algorithm cannot earn more than $k+o(k)$.